 Familiarize yourself with the key techniques and approaches

 Market sizing questions are always very similar.
 Familiarize yourself with the typical types of problems and the key drivers.
-Identify the important market drivers, such as the population size, GDP, and other pertinent economic indicators, in order to properly size different markets.
+Identify the important market drivers, such as the population size, GDP, and other pertinent economic indicators, to properly size different markets.
 As you practice estimating their impact on market size, try to identify the primary drivers for various markets.
 On top of that, being able to make informed assumptions or estimations is essential for market sizing.
 To practice estimating prices for various marketplaces, you can utilize tactics like the “rule of thumb” or “top-down/bottom-up” approaches.

 Become comfortable with quant problems in general